Srj-355/Dot.Net/README.md

 step 3: Above the new folder you can see the filepath bar where you clear all the filepath and Enter cmd.
 <br>
 <br>
-step 4: Check if dotnet has been installed successfully in your computer by giving the command, <code>dotnet --version</code>.
+step 4: Check if dotnet has been installed successfully in your computer by running the command, <code>dotnet --version</code>.
 <br>
 <br>
 step 5: After successfully being shown the version details, Write command <code>dotnet new console</code>.